-Models without ABS: The brake lock maintains the brakes on all wheels to prevent the vehicle from moving.
+The brake lock function is to maintain brakes to all wheels to prevent the vehicle from moving when parked.

 Always use the brake lock and engage the PARK position on the shift lever when the vehicle is not in operation.